Flotomate/product_docs/source/change-management/inside-a-change.rst

     a. **Change Schedule**: It is the period of the entire Change process.

-    b. **Down Time**: If the Change can cause an interruption in business processes, then you can mention the period of the same (requires you to first set the **Roll Out Schedule**).
+    b. **Down Time**: If the Change can cause an interruption in business processes, then the technician can mention the period of the same (requires the technician to first set the **Roll Out Schedule**).

-    c. **Roll Out Plan**: It is the period for the actual implementation of the Change (requires you first set the **Change Schedule**).
+    c. **Roll Out Plan**: It is the period for the actual implementation of the Change (requires the technician to first set the **Change Schedule**).

--  **Planning**: As an assigned Technician, you can record the details of the Planning under three heads:
+-  **Planning**: The assigned technician can record the details of the Planning under three heads:

     .. _cmf-30: